 Don’t drink

-The French may love a glass of wine, but their laws on how much you can drink before getting behind the wheel are much stricter than in the UK.
+The French are known for their fine wine, but their laws on how much you can drink before getting behind the wheel are much stricter than in the UK.

 You are allowed just 0.5mg of alcohol in your blood per 100ml in France – about one small beer – compared to 0.8mg in the UK.